 Frank Tupelo takes a trip to Europe, where he meets the irresistible Elise.
 A case of mistaken identity leaves Frank with more than he bargained for in this fast-paced action and romance.

 The Tourist (2010) is full of twists and turns that will keep you engaged from start to finish.
 The film demonstrates that not everything is as it appears.
-If you and your boyfriend want to step away from romantic comedies for something more serious and action-packed, this is the one for you.
+If you and your significant other want to step away from romantic comedies for something more serious and action-packed, this is the one for you.

 Watch The Tourist when you want to watch a romance full of action and plot-twists.